Hilaire du Berrier: Second World War

 In wartime Shanghai, du Berrier was an Axis agent and a pimp, according to research described by the British historian Bernard Wasserstein.
 A 1941 Shanghai police report said that before World War II du Berrier had been an agent of the Japanese intelligence service.
 Initially during World War II, du Berrier attempted to join French and British forces but was rejected.
-Later, du Berrier wrote monthly articles for Klaus Mehnert's Nazi-funded XXth Century, published in Shanghai; du Berrier wrote to his sister in 1941 that he was embarrassed that it was an "Axis propaganda sheet" but he continued to work for it.
+Later, du Berrier wrote monthly articles for Klaus Mehnert's XXth Century, which was published in Shanghai and funded by the propaganda section of the Foreign Ministry of Nazi Germany; du Berrier wrote to his sister in 1941 that he was embarrassed that it was an "Axis propaganda sheet" but he continued to work for it.

 Du Berrier was captured in November 1942 by the Japanese and held in the Haiphong Road camp with other foreigners.
 He wrote that he was tortured in 1943 by the Japanese.
 He was awarded the French Cross of the Resistance Volunteer Combatant.

 He worked for the Office of Strategic Services briefly as an informant in Shanghai after the Japanese surrender in 1945.
 Also after the war he worked as a correspondent for Newsweek.